| Peter Upton's |

 The Original Stadium Edition 1977-78

 Caught between the old boxed range and the new was this original Stadium Edition.
 This monstrous set was the first to have three tiers, but was slightly narrower than the International Set.
-Note that the floodlights cannot fit into the box assembled.
+Note that the floodlights cannot fit into the box as they usually did.
 Obviously designed to show off the new grandstand, it replaced the Munich Edition as the top of the range set.

 Shown above are two slightly more unusual items from this vintage.
 On the left is an International Edition with the new lid.
 This set was dropped in 1977, and this lid does not feature in any catalogue that I've seen.
 The deletion of this set saw the end of the long box size.
-Instead the bigger sets added tiers to the floodlighting set, so the Stadium Edition remained at three tiers but the box changed to the more standard shape.
+Instead the bigger sets added tiers to the floodlighting set.
+So the Stadium Edition remained at three tiers but the box changed to the standard shape.

-The picture on the left shows the first polystyrene insert for the 1978 World Cup set, which still featured the old brown scoreboard.
+The picture on the right shows the first polystyrene insert for the 1978 World Cup set, which still featured the old brown scoreboard.
 The lid of this set advertised "new floodlights".
-These had the new battery box with the connections and switch.
+These looked similar, but had a new battery box with proper connections and switch.

-These sets also see the end of metal goalkeeper rods, and of moulded players.
+These sets also saw the end of both metal goalkeeper rods, and moulded players.
 Heavyweights can be found in these sets, but the most common figure is the zombie.

 As with the club edition, this was the same old reliable mid-range set. | |